-2. Banana and chocolate sauce

-Bring the summer BBQ favourite inside for a winter twist - put them together inside your pancake and you have a filling that is simple, but undeniably delicious.
+Bring the summer BBQ favourite inside for a winter twist - put them together inside your pancake and you have a filling that's simple, but undeniably delicious.

-You can make a simple chocolate sauce using this recipe from BBC Good Food, then slice up some banana, lay it in the center of your pancake, drizzle over the chocolate sauce and fold closed.
+You can make a simple chocolate sauce using this recipe from BBC Good Food, then slice up some banana, lay it in the centre of your pancake, drizzle over the chocolate sauce and fold closed.

 3. Ham and mozzarella

 If you don’t have a sweet tooth, take some continental inspiration.
 You'll need around 100g mozzarella cheese and 80g smoked and shredded ham.

-The wording has moved on to: